 It’s also a place to organise all kinds of events.
 These events, both accessible to the public and private, are meant to promote research and outreach in the northern parts of the Netherlands.
 There are weekly planetarium shows on Tuesday, and among the yearly events we have Eurosonic, music shows, the Dutch National Science Weekend, Let’s Gro, Information Universe, various Big Data events, Target Field Lab and many other big conferences.
 This is all made possible by the expertise of the Kapteyn Astronomical Institute in the form of astronomers, operators, volunteers and managers and the Centre of Information Technology (CIT) in the form of technicians and system administrators.

 For the (weekly) planetarium shows, click the caption of the first image below.
 For the special events and Target Field Lab, click the caption of the second image below.
-The agenda for Target Field Lab can be found here.
+Read the agenda for Target Field Lab.